matitalatina/mn-blog-en/src/content/store-secrets-in-public-repositories.md

 gpg --list-secret-keys --keyid-format=long
 ```

-Then, if you clone your repo elsewhere, you can unlock again with
+Then, if you clone your repo elsewhere, you can unlock it with

 ```bash
 git-crypt unlock
 ```

-git-crypt will be smart enough to look into machine for the GPG key.
+git-crypt will be smart enough to look into your machine for the GPG key.
 If it finds it, it will decrypt everything!

 ### How the GPG mode works